cran/fdasrvf/README.md

 Lu, Y., R. Herbei, and S. Kurtek, 2017: Bayesian registration of functions with a Gaussian process prior.
 Journal of Computational and Graphical Statistics, 26, no. 4, 894–904.

-Lee, S. and S. Jung, 2017: Combined analysis of amplitude and phase variations in functional data. arXiv:1603.01775 [stat.ME], 1–21.
+Lee, S. and S. Jung, 2017: Combined analysis of amplitude and phase variations in functional data. arXiv:1603.01775, 1–21.

 J. D. Tucker, J. R. Lewis, and A. Srivastava, “Elastic Functional Principal Component Regression,” Statistical Analysis and Data Mining, vol. 12, no. 2, pp. 101-115, 2019.

 J. D. Tucker, J. R. Lewis, C. King, and S. Kurtek, “A Geometric Approach for Computing Tolerance Bounds for Elastic Functional Data,” Journal of Applied Statistics, 10.1080/02664763.2019.1645818, 2019.

 T. Harris, J. D. Tucker, B. Li, and L. Shand, "Elastic depths for detecting shape anomalies in functional data," Technometrics, 10.1080/00401706.2020.1811156, 2020.

+Q. Xie, S. Kurtek, E. Klassen, G. E. Christensen and A. Srivastava.
+Metric-based pairwise and multiple image registration.
+IEEE European Conference on Computer Vision (ECCV), September, 2014

+X. Zhang, S. Kurtek, O. Chkrebtii, and J. D. Tucker, “Elastic kkk-means clustering of functional data for posterior exploration, with an application to inference on acute respiratory infection dynamics”, arXiv:2011.12397 [stat.ME], 2020 arxiv